sagemath/trac_to_gh/Issue 3506.md

 # Issue 3506: I can't build m4ri on the vmware image unless I replace the ctypedef int bit by just an int in the two places it is used.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3506

 Original creator: was